GM8land/GM8land/README.md

 GM8land/neural-network-challenge-2
-- create and optimize a branched neural network that HR can use to predict whether employees are likely to leave the company and predict the department that best fits each employee.
+- Create and optimize a branched neural network that HR can use to predict whether employees are likely to leave the company and predict the department that best fits each employee.

 GM8land/sms-spam-detector